ibuetler/p3s-log-aggregation/Tutorial.md

 ```
 First comes the day then the month and year.
 All separated by a "/".
 Afterwards, hours, minutes and seconds separated by a ":".
 The last entry is the timezone which always consists of 4 digits.

-To get the timestamps, it is best to use regex because the timestamp has a very unique structure.
-After, you create two methods: one returns a dictionary with IP as key and min timestamp as value.
+To get the timestamps, it is best to use a regex pattern because the timestamp has a very unique structure.
+When the regex pattern was found, it is possible to create two functions: one returns a dictionary with the IP address as the key and the min timestamp as the value.
 The second method also returns a dictionary but with the max timestamp.

 To be able to compare the timestamps, some theory is still needed: